75th anniversary of the end of World War II - Our history. Our responsibility.

 There is also a memorial to the forced laborers in the Mercedes-Benz Museum in Stuttgart.

-Daimler also cooperated with the Amadeu Antonio Foundation to support the actor Hardy Krüger’s “City Hall Tour” and his talks with schoolchildren, in order to draw attention to the dangers of right-wing violence and anti-Semitism.
-It also promotes exhibitions such as “Art from the Holocaust” at the Holocaust memorial site Yad Vashem in Israel, whose expansion it supported last year with a donation of €1 million.
+The company also cooperated with the Amadeu Antonio Foundation to support the “City Hall Tour” and the talks with schoolchildren by Hardy Krüger, who died in 2022, in order to draw attention to the dangers of right-wing violence and anti-Semitism.
+It also promotes exhibitions such as “Art from the Holocaust” at the Holocaust memorial site Yad Vashem in Israel, whose expansion was subsidised with a donation of €1 million.
 Yad Vashem is the most important memorial site for preserving the memory and promoting the scholarly documentation of the National Socialists’ murder of European Jews.
-The Mercedes-Benz Museum , which is visited by 800.000 people every year, also devotes a special section to the era between 1933 and 1945, where the victims of Nazism are commemorated.
+The Mercedes-Benz Museum also devotes a special section to the era between 1933 and 1945, where the victims of Nazism are commemorated.

 References: